Darlene Dixon

 Darlene Dixon is an American veterinary scientist and toxicologic pathologist researching the pathogenesis/carcinogenesis of tumors affecting the reproductive tract of rodents and humans and assessing the role of environmental and endogenous hormonal factors in the growth of these tumors.
 She is a senior investigator at the National Institute of Environmental Health Sciences.
+Currently, she runs a research group that focuses on molecular pathogenesis.

 Education

 Dixon was born in New Jersey.
 She earned a B.S. at Tuskegee University where she completed a Doctor of Veterinary Medicine (D.V.M.) degree in 1982.
 Dixon earned a Ph.D. in 1985 at Michigan State University.
 She conducted a postdoctoral fellowship at The Rockefeller University, Laboratory Animal Research Center.
 Dixon received her board certification from the American College of Veterinary Pathologists (ACVP) in 1987.

 Career

 Dixon joined the National Institute of Environmental Health Sciences (NIEHS) in 1987.
 She works as a veterinary scientist and toxicologic pathologist.
 As of September 2019, she is a senior investigator in the NIEHS National Toxicology Program's Molecular Pathogenesis Group.

+In 2021, Dixon was elected President-Elect of the Society of Toxicologic Pathology (STP), becoming the organization’s first woman of color to hold the position.
+Her election was recognized by colleagues as a reflection of her leadership and contributions to the field of toxicologic pathology.

 Dixon is active in the North Carolina Women of Color Research Network (NC WoCRN).
 She mentors as part of the NIEHS Scholars Connect Program (NSCP), which offers a year-long apprenticeship program to students from historically black colleges and universities, as well as other area academic institutions.